minsuukim/fedebotu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello everyone!
+Hello world!

 I'm a Master's degree student in the Industrial and Systems Engineering department at KAIST where I am fortunate to be advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.

-I'm researching with my colleagues at the <a href="http://silab.kaist.ac.kr">Systems Intelligence Laboratory</a> and my peers at the <a href="https://github.com/DiffEqML">DiffEqML</a> open research group.
+I'm doing research with my colleagues at the <a href="http://silab.kaist.ac.kr">Systems Intelligence Laboratory</a> and my peers at the <a href="https://github.com/DiffEqML">DiffEqML</a> open research group.

 My research interest is mainly focused at the intersection of these areas:
 - Deep Learning